|“Verifying legality of timber and wood products”

 STLVS Principles 1-4: GFS-FORM-006-STLVS-3.1 STLVS P1-4 Checklist-Report

 GFS also provides verification for timber and wood products for Sarawak Malaysia based on documenting compliance for factories and trading companies against the Sarawak STLVS Principles 5-6 requirements.
-GFS conducts independent evaluation of Manufacturing and Trading Companies in Sarawak on a voluntary basis to serve as a Due Diligence system to demonstrate compliance to the STLVS Principles 5-6.
-GFS issues an audit report and Statement of Compliance under the GFS WTP program to each factory or trading company that demonstrates compliance to the STLVS requirements.
+GFS conducts an independent evaluation of Manufacturing and Trading Companies in Sarawak on a voluntary basis to serve as a Due Diligence system to demonstrate compliance to the STLVS Principles 5-6.
+GFS issues an audit report and Statement of Compliance under the GFS WTP program to each factory or trading company that demonstrates compliance with the STLVS requirements.
 A summary of each audit report and Statement of Compliance is registered and posted on the Client Database in the GFS website for transparency under the GFS Wood Tracking Program.
-Annual assessments are required to monitor continual compliance to the STLVS P5-6 requirements.
+Annual assessments are required to monitor continual compliance with the STLVS P5-6 requirements.

 STLVS Principles 5-6: GFS-FORM-006-STLVS-3.2 STLVS P5-6 Checklist-Report

 Sarawak Timber Association (STA) along with the government agencies are supporting the implementation of the STLVS as a Due Diligence system for STLVS Verified timber products produced by Sarawak forestry, manufacturing and trading companies.
 STLVS Verified timber and wood products provide independent verification of compliance to the STLVS requirements to fulfill Japan Goho Wood, USA Lacey Act, Australian Illegal Logging Act and EUTR requirements.

 More information on the STLVS can be found on STA website: sta.org.my